-The Employer denied coverage under the Employer Benefit Plan for the proposed oral surgery because it is not among the limited oral surgical procedures covered under Article III.
-A. (3)(e) of the Plan and because the Plan specifically excludes benefits for dental prosthetic devices.
-The Employer also stated that its Dental Plan specifically excludes benefits for dental implantology and, furthermore, Pensioners and their dependents are ineligible for Dental Plan benefits.
+The Employer denied coverage under the Employer Benefit Plan for the proposed oral surgery because the placement of endosseous implants is not among the limited oral surgical procedures covered under Article III.A.
+(3)(e) of the Employer Benefit Plan.
+The Employer also stated that its Dental Plan specifically excludes benefits for dental implantology, and furthermore, Pensioners and their dependents are ineligible for Dental Plan benefits.